Keeping it clean means considering market access at all points – from seed selection to delivery.

 For more information, visit CFIA's database of registered varieties and proposed list of variety registration cancellations.

-Let’s all do our part to support the integrity of our canola crop.
+Let’s all do our part to support the quality and integrity of our canola crop.
 Working together, we can eliminate risk and keep markets open for all.

-Planting registered varieties is just one of the 5 Simple Tips to Keep it Clean!
-Click here to learn more ways to keep your crops ready for market.
+Planting registered varieties is just one of the 5 Simple Tips to keep your canola ready for market.